Supraboy981322/devBreak/README.md

   * Enter your *username*, *password*, *private key*\*, *passphrase*\*, and *TOTP*\*
     >Private key, passphrase, and TOTP are optional
 - Use the application of your choice for web development
-  > I recommend GNU nano (`sudo nano`), or Vim, I tested (only because I tested both and GNU nano is included in most major Linux distributions)
+  > I recommend GNU nano (`sudo nano`), or Vim, only because I tested both and GNU nano is included in most major Linux distributions
 - Alternatively, you could enter the URL of the site of your choice into the *address bar* directly above the frame

 ### The preview frame: